quicwg/ops-drafts/draft-ietf-quic-manageability.md

 the CRYPTO frame.

-Note that client Initial packets that do not contain the Client Hello message generally also do not always use the Destination Connection ID that was used to generate the Initial keys.
+Note that client Initial packets that do not contain the Client Hello message do not always use the Destination Connection ID that was used to generate the Initial keys.
 Therefore, attempts to decrypt these packets using the procedure above will fail.